CCTR Funding and Educational Programs

 The fund supports a wide range of clinical and basic science investigations including hypothesis-driven projects and research related to patient safety and quality improvement (that follow the SQUIRE guidelines).
 The program is administered by the Center for Clinical and Translational Research business office.
-Applicants do not need to be a CCTR member to apply.
+Applicants can be a member of any Seattle Children’s Research Institute research center.

 Examples of recently funded projects include:

 - Impact of pre-existing pulmonary hypertension on outcome after pediatric heart transplantation